Updated on October 18, 2024

 By-Right: When STRs (or another activity or property use) is allowed without special permission

-Conditional Use Permit (CUP): A conditional use permit allows a city or county through a public hearing process to consider special uses which are not allowed as a matter of right within a zoning district.
+Conditional Use Permit (CUP): A conditional use permit allows a city or county to consider special uses that are not allowed as a matter of right within a zoning district through a public hearing process.
 This sometimes includes short-term rentals.

-Grandfather clauses: An exemption that allows persons or entities to continue with activities or operations that were allowed before the enactment of new regulations or laws.
+Grandfather clauses: An exemption allowing persons or entities to continue with activities or operations that were allowed before new regulations or laws were enacted.

 Ordinance: A law made by a local government.

-Overlay Zone: An overlay zone is a special zoning district that is created and placed over an existing base zone or zones.
-The overlay comes with special provisions in addition to or in place of those in the underlying zone.
+Overlay Zone: An overlay zone is a special zoning district created and placed over an existing base zone or zones.
+It has special provisions besides or in place of those in the underlying zone.
 The overlay can have the same boundaries as the underlying zone or straddle more than one base zone.

 Preemption: Preemption means a higher level of government enacts a law to nullify or prohibit an ordinance at a lower level of government, such as a state preempting its municipalities.

-Primary residence: The housing unit where someone lives for the majority of the year.
+Primary residence: The housing unit where someone lives most of the year.

 Scofflaw Violation: Someone who fails to comply with a law that is difficult to enforce effectively.
 In short-term rentals, this might be someone who operates without a permit when a permit is required or who doesn’t pay their occupancy taxes or lodging taxes.